Are you looking after somebody else’s child or do you know someone who is?

 Any child separated from their parents is potentially vulnerable and we have a responsibility to make sure the alternative care they receive is suitable.

 The child’s parents, private foster carers and anyone else involved in the arrangement are legally required to inform us immediately.

 Many people don’t know that they must do this, which means the necessary arrangements to ensure the child or young person is safe are not being made.

 People involved in private fostering must contact us in the following timescales:

 - If the child is not yet living with private foster carers – six weeks beforehand.

 - If the child moves in with private foster carers in less than six weeks – immediately.

 - If the child is already living with private foster carers – immediately.

-- helping to make sure that the child’s racial, cultural, linguistic and religious needs are being met
+- support both parents and carers to ensure that the child’s physical, emotional, educational and cultural needs are met